The twisted mean square and critical zeros of Dirichlet $L$-functions: The error terms

-For the sum over $a$ above, we express $a=-n+Kj$.
-Observe that $j$ exactly runs through all residues mod $q$ when $a$ take value through integers from $1$ to $Kq$.
-Also one may note that value of each item in the sum over $a$ above does not depend on the exact value of $j$ but on its residue mod $q$.
-Thus, we may take $j$ just from $0$ to $q-1$ and have
+To the sum over $a$ above, we denote $a=-n+Kj$.
+One notes that $j$ exactly runs through all residue classes mod $q$ when $a$ takes all possible values in the sum.
+Also we note that every term in the sum over $a$ is independent from the exact value of $j$ but depends on its residue class mod $q$.
+Thus, we have

 Employing this into (\ref{e15}) we get